Who is Generation Z?

 For Generation Z consumers, the influencers they follow on social media are an important part of their lives, both for entertainment and for inspiration.
 About three out of seven Generation Z reports stating that they follow social media influencers, with 55% of Generation Z consumers saying they are more likely to buy a product or service recommended by a KOL.
 A smarter way for brands to maximise advertising is to partner with KOLs to create user-generated content while leveraging their fan base to interact with their brands and gain more exposure.

-If your business is looking to tap into the world’s second-largest economy, our team of highly experienced strategists, creatives, digital marketing specialists and technophiles can help you with your digital marketing strategy in the Chinese market.
-Reach us by email at email@example.com or fill in our enquiry form to discuss.
+If your business is looking to tap into the world’s second-largest economy, our team of highly experienced digital marketing strategists, creatives, digital marketing specialists and technophiles can help you with your digital marketing strategy in the Chinese market.
+Reach us by email at firstname.lastname@example.org or fill in our enquiry form to discuss.
 You can also take a look at our list of services.